|

 night with a voice telling me to make sure you go back

+to Wilsonville with an open mind."
 "I’ve pretty much decided against it, because

 it’s three miles off the freeway, down a two-lane